 The resources on this page will help you support your child with saying their sounds and writing their letters.
 There are also some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.

 These four videos show you how to pronounce the sounds.
 Notice how the children don’t add an ‘uh’ sound at the end, so they say: ‘t’ not ‘tuh’.

-Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.
 Children in Reception, Year 1, some year 2 and some junior children will bring home two types of reading book:

 1. The reading practice book: Collins Big Cat Phonics for Little Wandle:

 Your child should be able to read this fluently and independently.
 This book has been carefully matched to your child’s current phonic stage based on recent assessments and they have practised reading it in school.
 If your child is reading it with little help, please don’t worry that it is ‘too easy’; your child needs to develop fluency and confidence in reading.
 Listen to them read the book.
 Remember to give them lots of praise and celebrate their success!
 If they cannot read a word, read it to them.
 After they have finished reading, talk about the book together.

 2. Sharing books: for example, Oxford Reading Tree, Songbirds, Bug Club or Library book: